Xiulanshi/Week0Review/README.md

 ### Excercises:
 #####*These exercises will test the concepts that we covered in class.*

 For the following exercises try running your program multiple times each time with a different value of n to make sure it is working correctly.
+Going to do the exercises in Xcode.

 - Write a program that initializes a variable, `n`, of type **int** with a number of your choice.
 If `n` is odd then your      program should print the word "odd".
 If `n` is even then it should print the word "even".